 Here, we will give you our list of the top prediction market sites in 2026.
 Each site offers a unique experience that appeals to different users, and the sports betting options also vary from one site to another.
 Although the principles of predicting yes/no markets and trading contracts are largely the same, some of these exchanges will have different limitations and fees.

+#1.
 Kalshi

 You can deposit on Kalshi using all the usual methods, such as debit cards and e-wallets, and all contracts and balances are secure on the platform, so you can use it without worrying.
 However, all users should be aware of the fee structure, which can be frustrating.
 We also feel like the interface is a bit slower than its competitors, such as Polymarket.

-We should also mention Robinhood here, who began offering prediction markets via a partnership with Kalshi, which started in early 2025.
+We should also mention Robinhood here, which began offering prediction markets via a partnership with Kalshi, which started in early 2025.
 This gives existing Robinhood users far more options than before the partnership, and if you have an existing Robinhood account for other investment services, you can access the sports contracts side from the same interface.

 Pros: